 At an early age Chris honed his taste buds on the family mashed potatoes with a Sunbeam mix master.
 At age 15, his first job was as a “cook” at a popular pizza / Italian restaurant called Sybill Creek.
 From there and through high school, he worked at two popular gathering places perfecting Greek salads, pastas, Beef Bourguignonne, seafood, steaks, and the highly technical “short order.”

-After a 6 month opportunity working in Saudi Arabia, he worked at Howard Johnson’s as a lead cook for two years where coincidentally, Jacques Pepin was the Corporate Chef.
+After a six month and exciting opportunity working in Saudi Arabia as a job coordinator, he returned home and began work as a lead cook at Howard Johnson’s for two years - where coincidentally, Jacques Pepin was the Corporate Chef.
 Years later, he would help Jacques and Julia Child with their programs for PBS as a kitchen support chef.

 Chris accepted a one year position at the Mercy Conference-Retreat Center in Madison followed by restaurant work in New Haven (Whistlers), Middletown (The Inn) and later on the UCONN Health Center where he cooked for a flash mob of 2,500 every day.